mikropsoft/StevenBlock/README.md

 -   **📱 App Ad Assassin**: Tired of ads crashing your app party? **StevenBlock** kicks them to the curb, letting you enjoy your apps in uninterrupted peace.

 -   **🎯 Customizable Protection**: You are in control!
-During installation, choose from four different blocklists, from light to aggressive, to perfectly match your needs.
+During installation, choose from multiple blocklists, from light to aggressive, to perfectly match your needs.

 -   **🔋 Battery Friendly**: **StevenBlock** is a lean, mean, blocking machine.
 It's **not an app** that runs in the background.
 It's a system-level module, meaning it does its job silently without draining your battery.